vking34/awesome-kubernetes/pod/README.md

 - The essence is that the main container and the sidecar container have acess to shared resource to exchange info

 - Often, shared volumes are used for this purpose

+## Namespace

+- a Namespace implements kernel level resource isolation

+- k8s offers namespace objects that provide the same functionality

+- Different Namespace can be used to strictly separate between customer resources

+- Use kubectl ... -n ns to work in a specific Namespace

+- Use kubectl get ... --all-namespaces to see resources in all namespaces